XIAZY/emojilang/README.md

 ~~Toy~~ Programming language using solely emoji

 Long version:
 Most programming languages use English keywords.
-While it is true that English is the de-facto international language, it is an extra burden to programmers who don't speak English well.
+While it is true that English is the de-facto international language, it is an extra burden for programmers who don't speak English well.

 Emojilang solves this problem!
-No matter what language you speak, we all use same Emoji to express ourselves.
+No matter what language you speak, we all use  the same Emoji to express ourselves.
 Everyone can code in Emojilang, even illiterate ones!

 ## EBNF (as for now)
 ```